-The accompanying Schedule of Expenditures of Federal and State Financial Awards are presented using the modified accrual basis of accounting.
-The modified accrual basis of accounting is described in Note 1 of the basic financial statements.
+The accompanying Schedule of Expenditures of Federal and State Financial Awards are presented using the modified accrual basis of accounting is described in Note 1 of the basic financial statements.

 INDIRECT COSTS

 The South East Texas Regional Planning Commission has elected not to use the 10% de minims indirect cost rate as allowed in the Uniform Guidance.